Quantum Sensing with Topological-Paired Bound States: Introduction

-In this work, we introduce and characterize a novel protocol for sensing with a single qubit, which is inspired by the topological waveguide quantum electrodynamics (QED) setups \cite{ Barik2018Science, Cirac2019SA, Kim2021PRX, Leonforte2021PRL, Bernardis2021PRL, Vega2021PRA, Gong2022PRL, Cheng2022PRA, Bello2022PRXQuantum, Vega2023PRR, Bello2023PRB, Kvande2023PRA, Sheremet2023RMP, Joshi2023PRX}.
-These are systems where quantum emitters (QEs) couple to topological baths [see Fig.~\ref{fig:Fig_1} (a) for example], which offers the opportunities to study emerging tailorable long-range interactions between QEs \cite{Cirac2019SA}, topological physics with strongly interactions \cite{Anderson2016PRX}, and variational quantum simulators \cite{Tabares2023PRL}.
-The key role is the two topological-paired bound states (BSs), which are localized around the QE when the QE’s transition frequency lies deep in the middle band gap \cite{Vladimir1975, John1990PRL, Kurizki1990PRA}.
-With this motivation, here we investigate the properties of a two-level QE coupled to a topological Su-Schrieffer-Heeger (SSH) waveguide.
-We find that when two BSs appear, the result of projective measurement on the QE can indeed be utilized for achieving quantum-enhanced sensitivity, and reach the Heisenberg limit with coherence time as quantum resource \cite{Braun2018RMP}.
-In addition, the sensitivity can be maintained across a large field range rather than the critical point.
-Moreover, inheriting from the bath's topological properties, our sensing protocol is robust to disorders, fluctuations of parameters, and other imperfections.
+In this work, we introduce and characterize a novel protocol for sensing with a single qubit, which is inspired by the topological waveguide quantum electrodynamics (QED) \cite{Barik2018Science, Cirac2019SA, Kim2021PRX, Leonforte2021PRL, Bernardis2021PRL, Vega2021PRA, Gong2022PRL, Cheng2022PRA, Bello2022PRXQuantum, Vega2023PRR, Bello2023PRB, Kvande2023PRA, Sheremet2023RMP, Joshi2023PRX, Anderson2016PRX, Tabares2023PRL}.
+The setup is shown in Fig.~\ref{fig:Fig_1} (a), where a quantum emitter (QE) is coupled to topological baths.
+The key role of quantum sensing for this setup is the two topological-paired bound states (BSs), which are localized around the QE when the QE’s transition frequency lies deep in the middle band gap \cite{Vladimir1975, John1990PRL, Kurizki1990PRA}.
+Inspired by this picture, we then systematically investigate the properties of a two-level QE coupled to a topological Su-Schrieffer-Heeger (SSH) waveguide.
+We find that when two BSs appear, the result of projective measurement on the QE can indeed be utilized for achieving quantum-enhanced sensitivity, and reach the Heisenberg limit with coherence time as a quantum resource \cite{Braun2018RMP}.
+Furthermore, this Heisenberg limit can be extracted based on the Bayes parameter estimation.
+More importantly, we note that the sensitivity can be maintained across a large range of parameters rather than the critical point.
+And inheriting from the bath's topological properties, our sensing protocol is robust to disorders of the bath, fluctuations of parameters, and other imperfections.